-With all the problems in the world today, it is always good to just sit down, put on a movie or TV show, and find something to laugh about.
+With all the world’s problems today, it is always good to sit down, put on a movie or TV show, and find something to laugh about.

 There are the films that Netflix has licensed from major studios and more and more original features that the streaming giant is making on its own.